Domino (character): X-Corporation

 When X-Force briefly disbanded, Domino joined the X-Corporation.
 While working in their Hong Kong branch, Domino's partner, Risque, was murdered and she summoned the core group of the X-Men to help investigate.
-Together the mutants uncovered the truth behind John Sublime's "Third Species" movement: he was harvesting body parts from living mutants to create his U-Men.
+Together the mutants uncovered the truth behind Sublime's "Third Species" movement: he was harvesting body parts from living mutants to create his U-Men.
 They also helped free the mutant named Xorn.

 During her solo period, Domino began to search for her mother, Beatrice, and clues to her past.
 In her search, Domino learned that the "Project: Armageddon", was still active.
 Led to a secret base in Florida, Domino finds a mutant boy named Lazarus who had the same eye tattoo.
 Lazarus imprisoned Domino there for observation.
 Lazarus turns out to be her half-brother with powerful emotion controlling abilities and the true result of the Perfect Weapon program.
 Soon after attempting to liberate him, a fanatical group of quasi-priests called the Armajesuits, who were against the project, arrive to kill Lazarus and prevent him from reaching his full development.
 Domino discovers that her mother leads the Armajesuits and is forced to shoot her to save Lazarus's life.
 She takes Lazarus to Father Boschelli and the Church she was raised in for sanctuary, although unbeknown to her, Beatrice subsequently abducts Lazarus from there.